binhlam-eh/grape-api/README.md

 Then create a flow of books which describe pick/put actions on a bookshelf.

+Refer to path `app/api/book_store` to checkout the API implementation.

 This repository uses gem `grape-swagger` to document the api endpoints and schemas.

 ![Alt text](image.png)